bytecodealliance/wasmtime/docs/meta.rst

 different CPU modes: *A64* where instructions are encoded in 32 bits, *A32* where all instructions are 32 bits, and *T32* which has a mix of 16-bit and 32-bit instruction encodings.
-These are incompatible encoding spaces, and while an :clif:inst:`iadd` instruction can be encoded in 32 bits in each of them, it's not the same 32 bits.
+These are incompatible encoding spaces, and while an `iadd` instruction can be encoded in 32 bits in each of them, it's not the same 32 bits.
 It's a judgement call if CPU modes should be modelled as separate targets, or as sub-modes of the same target.
 In the ARMv8 case, the different register banks means that it makes sense to model A64 as a separate